QXIP/Qbana/README.md

 ### FAQ
 __Q__: Why doesnt it work?
 I have http://localhost:9200 in my config.js, my webserver and elasticsearch server are on the same machine
-__A__: Kibana 3 does not work like previous versions of Kibana.
+__A__: Qbana does not work like Kibana 2 or 4.
 To ease deployment, the server side component has been eliminated.
 Thus __the browser connects directly to Elasticsearch__.
 The default config.js setup works for the webserver+Elasticsearch on the same machine scenario.
 Do not set it to http://localhost:9200 unless your browser and elasticsearch are on the same machine